Why storytelling is a crucial leadership skill

-A brilliant example of a leadership speech, using a story, is Barack Obama's Fired up, Ready to go.
+A brilliant example of a leadership speech, using a story, is Barack Obama's "Fired up, ready to go" speech.
 Obama’s story starts with a small event about himself and ends with a rallying call to change the world together.
 He turns a small idea into a big vision, starting with “I” and finishing with “we”.

 For a powerful reality check, and world-class example of using personal experience to influence change consider Malala Yousafzai.
-Age 15, Malala survived an attempted Taliban assassination in Pakistan, and has gone on to campaign and speak on the world’s stage for girls’ rights everywhere.
+At 15, Malala survived an attempted Taliban assassination in Pakistan, and has gone on to campaign and speak on the world’s stage for girls’ rights everywhere.

-Paul J Zak, director of the [US] Centre for Neuroeconomics Studies and a professor of economics, psychology, and management at Claremont Graduate University, discovered that when an audience listens to a compelling character-driven story containing a dramatic arc, the brain releases oxytocin – the ‘love’ neurochemical – which makes the audience more generous, compassionate and trustworthy.
+Paul J Zak, director of the [US] Centre for Neuroeconomics Studies and a professor of economics, psychology, and management at Claremont Graduate University, discovered that when an audience listens to a compelling, character-driven story containing a dramatic arc, the brain releases oxytocin – the ‘love’ neurochemical – which makes the audience more generous, compassionate and trustworthy.

 This means that even if your audience starts out as critical, by using a storytelling technique you can shift your audience’s mood into empathy, cooperation and support of your message.

 Just look at John Chambers on his dyslexia and Steve Jobs about the permanent separation from his mother as a baby and later his journey with pancreatic cancer.
 Take a tour through your past to choose some key events or people in your life that taught you something, helped you overcome a barrier or even transformed you.
-Its ok to mention an imperfection or setback, don’t be afraid to share these if they serve your story’s message.
+It's ok to mention an imperfection or setback; don’t be afraid to share these if they serve your story’s message.

 You may have heard of the ‘hero’s journey’ as a story-telling technique.
 A hero goes on an adventure, hits a crisis, wins a victory and transforms as a result.
 Inspire your people to join you by making your audience the hero, not you (even though you still feature as a central character).
 This is fundamental.

-Keep your story simple.
 Less is more.
 Only include detail if it adds to the dramatic tension.

-Once you’ve got your story: practice, practice, practice.
+Once you’ve got your story: practice, practice, practice

 Cognitive psychologist Jerome Bruner suggests we are 22 times more likely to remember a fact when it has formed part of a story1.
 So dedicate yourself to the art of storytelling if you truly want to bring people with you.